hexagonal-sun/mattuliser/README.md

 * pcm - Draws the PCM data on the screen.
 * geq - Draws a graphic-equalizer type visualization.
+* geq3d - Draws a 3D version of geq with a temporal z-axis.
 * eipcpcm - A more fancy PCM visualizer.
 * eipclepsy - Draw some cool colours (hint, try pressing the 'v' key).
 * poly - Draw a huge polygon that moves with the beat of the music.